-The impact on instructional expenditures is largest for 4-year schools (3.1 percent for a 1 standard deviation increase in the H-index) and for public schools (1.9 percent for a 1 standard deviation increase in the H-index).
-We find no statistically significant impact of market concentration on instructional spending in 2-year schools or private schools.
+The impact on instructional expenditures is largest for four-year schools (3.1 percent for a one-standard-deviation increase in the Herfindahl index) and for public schools (1.9 percent for a one-standard-deviation increase in the Herfindahl index).
+We find no statistically significant impact of market concentration on instructional spending in two-year schools or private schools.

-Figure 8 shows event studies for instructional expenditures per student.
+Figure 8.8 shows event studies for instructional expenditures per student.
 The estimates are imprecise, but there is some evidence of an increase in per-student instructional spending after 2006, most of which occurs after 2009.
-However, the pre-trend for this outcome actually begins around 2004.
+However, the pretrend for this outcome actually begins around 2004.
 One possible explanation is that schools increased instructional spending in anticipation of increased competition from online schools.

 The results for overall spending per student are consistent with those for instructional spending but are less precise.
 The one exception is that we see a reduction in overall spending due to increased competition among all nonselective schools, which is driven by the private sector.
-Panel C shows that the expenditure declines in the private sector we document are driven in large part by changes in per-student revenues.
-Both private and 2-year schools experience significant declines in revenues due to heightened competitive pressures.
+Panel C shows that the expenditure declines in the private sector that we document are driven in large part by changes in per-student revenues.
+Both private and two-year schools experience significant declines in revenues due to heightened competitive pressures.

 Private schools are heavily reliant on tuition funding.
-Table 2 shows these institutions experience sizable declines in enrollment when there is increased competition.
-We also find - in Table 3 - that they increase tuition in response to online competition.
-However, Table 4 shows that these tuition increases do not fully offset the impact of declining enrollment on per-student revenues.
+Table 8.2 shows that these institutions experience sizable declines in enrollment when there is increased competition.
+We also find-in table 8.3-that they increase tuition in response to online competition.
+However, table 8.4 shows that these tuition increases do not fully offset the impact of declining enrollment on per-student revenues.

-Comparing the revenue changes to the expenditure changes, one possible explanation is that while private and two-year schools are shifting resources toward instruction, they nonetheless face increasingly-binding financial constraints that reduce the total amount of resources available to them.
+Comparing the revenue changes to the expenditure changes, one possible explanation is that while private and two-year schools are shifting resources toward instruction, they nonetheless face increasingly binding financial constraints that reduce the total amount of resources available to them.
 The result is that these institutions are able to hold instructional expenditures per student relatively constant in the face of declining total resources.
 Despite the fact that revenues decline, there is a relative shift to instructional expenditures in the private and two-year sectors.

 In contrast, there is no impact on per-student revenue in public schools and four-year schools.
 This could be because state appropriations counteract reductions in tuition revenue from enrollment declines in the four-year sector (we do not see a consistent enrollment effect in the public sector).
 It also is the case that four-year schools tend to be less reliant on tuition revenues, which reduces their exposure to revenue losses when enrollment declines.
-Instructional expenditures per student rise considerably, which suggests that public schools may respond to threat from online competitors by increasing the breadth of course offerings, lowering class sizes, or increasing instructional expenses.
+Instructional expenditures per student rise considerably, which suggests that public schools may respond to threats from online competitors by increasing the breadth of course offerings, lowering class sizes, or increasing instructional expenses.
 Unfortunately, the IPEDS data do not allow us to examine more specific categories of instructional spending.

-IV.D.
-Heterogeneity in Market Power Across Sectors
+8.5.4 Heterogeneity in Market Power across Sectors and by County Size